MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-policy-check-gate-v0.md

 **`RetryDuration`** - **Retry duration**<br>
 `string`.
 Default value: `00:02:00`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The Check Azure Policy compliance task performs an asynchronous [On-demand evaluation scan](/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan---rest) of your [compliance data of Azure resources](/azure/governance/policy/how-to/get-compliance-data).
 The call returns a **202 Accepted** status while the evaluation is ongoing.
-The `RetryDuration` input configures the intervals in which the task checks for the completion of the policy evaluation.
+The `RetryDuration` input configures the intervals in which the task retries the REST API call to check for the completion of the policy evaluation.
 The format is **hours:minutes:seconds** in the following format: `hh:mm:ss`.
 <!-- :::editable-content-end::: -->
 <br>